 Another blue chip.
 Johnson Controls is mentioned prominently in the alternative energy literature due to the company segment dedicated to "efficient buildings."
 The providing of energy-efficient buildings and homes is regarded as many alternative energy experts as the number one way to fight the energy crisis (Peak Oil).
 But Johnson is also in the battery business - lead acid batteries for vehicles and lithium-ion batteries for plug-in hybrids (joint venture with the French company, Saft).
 Johnson, of course is well known for its instrument products and systems for vehicles.

-Johnson has a market cap of $19 billion, annual revenues of $41 billion and net income is $1.6 billion.
-Johnson stock was down about 20% in the past year.
+Johnson has a market cap of $50 billion, annual revenues of $37.7 billion and net loss of $868 million.
+Johnson stock was up about 28% in the past year.

 General Cable Corp (BGC).